andreasRu/lucee-admin-language-editor/README.md

 ## How the "Lucee Admin Language Editor" works

 **Resource-File-Generation:** When saving a language, the editor takes the default English language resource file **en.xml** as the master/root file for generating/creating the corresponding resource file.
-The data is updated with by RegEx-replacements.
+The data is updated by RegEx-replacements.
 This ensures that comments, structure and sort order of the data is transported from the master file to the generating files.

 **Data XML-Encoding/Escaping**: The editor helps creating data and XML-escaping it correctly, following the [XML-Syntax](https://www.w3.org/TR/xml/#syntax) (see also [this stackoverflow post](https://stackoverflow.com/a/28152666/2645359)) .
 As an example, a string to display the following output to the user: